-The introduction of the benchmark has led to a marked reduction in the proportion of new interest-only lending, which is now significantly below the 30% threshold.
+The benchmark was a temporary response to concerns of a surplus of interest-only loans.
+As a result, the benchmark led to a reduction on the amount of new interest-only lending, which has now ducked below the 30% threshold.

-ADIs that are no longer subject to the investor loan growth benchmark will also no longer be subject to the benchmark on interest-only lending from 1 January 2019.
+ADI’s no longer subject to the investor loan growth benchmark will no longer be subject to the benchmark on interest-only lending starting 1 January 2019.

-For other ADIs, it will be removed concurrently with the removal of the investor loan growth benchmark.
+As for other ADIs, it will be removed coinciding the withdrawal of the investor loan growth benchmark.

 APRA chairman Wayne Byres said, “APRA’s lending benchmarks on investor and interest-only lending were always intended to be temporary.